Manitou (DC Comics)

-The Manitou is the codename and title of two Native American superheroes appearing in American comic books published by DC Comics.
-With the original version of the character was created by Joe Kelly and Doug Mahnke and debuted in JLA #66 (July 2002), the second version debuted later in JLA #75 (January, 2003).
-Both versions are Native American heroes from DC Comics inspired by Apache Chief.
-Since the character's publication history and recognition, the character has been criticized as a caricature, an amalgamation of different tribes, and being commonly regulated to having supernatural powers stemming from their status as a shaman.
+The Manitou is the codename and title of Native American superheroes appearing in American comic books published by DC Comics.
+With the original version of the character was created by Joe Kelly and Doug Mahnke and debuted in JLA #66 (July 2002), the second version debuted later in JLA #75 (January 2003).
+Inspired by Apache Chief, the characters are among notable Native American superheroes.
+They have been criticized as a caricature due to being an amalgamation of different tribes, common regulation of having supernatural powers, and confusion of different indigenous cultures.

-Manitou Raven (or simply Raven) is a mystic master from the ancestral people who would become the Apache and inherited his role.
-Joined by his wife, he was a member of the League of Ancients, a coalition of super-powered champions, until an encounter with the 21st century Justice League, wherein he and his wife move into the future to join the Justice League and their black-ops counterpart, the Justice League Elite, as a sorcerous expert.
-Killed later, his mantle and power was then inherited by his wife.
-Manitou Dawn (or simply Dawn) is her husband's successor in the role.
-A rebellious woman who challenged traditional norms of her people, the pair fell in love despite a turbulent start and often assists him as the pair settle in the future.
-After his death, Dawn inherits his mantle and abilities, eventually becoming a philanthropist.
+A legacy hero role rooted within ancient Native Americans, Raven is a mystic master from the ancestral people who would become the Apache and inherited his role.
+Assisted by his wife, he was member of the a coalition of super-powered champions until an encounter with the 21st century Justice League, wherein he and his wife move into the future.
+Eventually killed, he is succeeded by his wife.
+Dawn, beginning as her rebellious woman who first challenged traditional norms and later wedded Raven despite a turbulent start, acts as his assistant as the pair settle in the future before she succeeds him.
+As the Manitou, she inherit his powers and becomes a philanthropist.

 Thus far, the Manitou Raven version has only appeared as a playable character in Scribblenauts Unmasked: A DC Comics Adventure.